0xdead4f/jswatch/README.md

   // True for direct URL to JS file or False for scan an webpage for dynamic js "is_static": true,

+  // Static file have 2 option , Multiple Step or not
+  // Multiple step means, the value of the js file is inside another js file
+  // so program need to scan 2 times
+  // [DEV] the current version only support 2 step "is_multiple_step": true,

   // URL of the webpage containing the script
   "url": "https://example.com/static/app.js",